Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Study Design Overview

 We ask human annotators to look at claims and decide whether it is true or false.
-For this purpose, we use the FoolMeTwice dataset~\cite{Eisenschlos2021FoolMT}, where all claims are written by human crowdworkers.
-We pick this dataset over other claim-verification datasets because FoolMeTwice is adversarial: the author writes claims based on Wikipedia to maximally fool another set of annotators whose task is to verify these claims.
-This ensures that all the claims are challenging and hard to verify, mimicking potential real-world fake news arms race.
-Each claim in the dataset comes with a set of gold evidence, used by the claim writers and is guaranteed to provide sufficient evidence for verification.

-For our human studies, we obtain a test set by randomly sampling 200 claims where half are true and half are false.
-To ensure that the claims we select are sufficiently comples, we only sample claims with at least two different sentences from Wikipedia.
-The sampled claims come from diverse domains including Geography, Literature, Science, History, Popular Culture, Technology, Music, and Sports.
+We use the FoolMeTwice dataset~\cite{Eisenschlos2021FoolMT} over other claim-verification datasets because FoolMeTwice is adversarial: crowdworkers write claims based on Wikipedia to maximally fool another set of annotators whose task is to verify these claims.
+This ensures that all the claims are hard to verify, mimicking potential real-world fake news arms race.
+For our human studies, we create a test set by randomly sampling 200 claims where half are true and half are false.
+To ensure that the selected claims are sufficiently complex, we only sample claims requiring at least two different sentences from Wikipedia to verify.